Standard Deviation from Mean Example

 (58.5-3*3.44, 58.5+3*3.44): 99.7% between 48.18 and 68.82 inches

-Note: If you do not have the complete data on your population, the formula changes slightly.
+Note: If you don't have the complete data on your population, the formula changes slightly.
 To compute a sample standard deviation, you must subtract 1 from your sample size before computing the sample mean in Step Four.
 This caveat has to do with degrees of freedom.